Vulkan Environment for SPIR-V

 • If there exist non-equal, finite floating-point numbers a and b such that a ≤ x ≤ b then ulp(x) is the minimum possible distance between such numbers, ulp(x)=min_a,bbaulp(x) = \mathrm{min}\_{a,b} | b - a |.
 If such numbers do not exist then ulp(x) is defined to be the difference between the two non-equal, finite floating-point numbers nearest to x.

 Where the range of allowed return values includes any value of magnitude larger than that of the largest representable finite floating-point number, operations may, additionally, return either an infinity of the appropriate sign or the finite number with the largest magnitude of the appropriate sign.
-If the infinitely precise result of the operation is not mathematically defined then the value returned is undefined:.
+If the infinitely precise result of the operation is not mathematically defined then the value returned is poison.

 Inherited From …

 Where an operation’s precision is described as being inherited from a formula, the result returned must be at least as accurate as the result of computing an approximation to x using a formula equivalent to the given formula applied to the supplied inputs.
-Specifically, the formula given may be transformed using the mathematical associativity, commutativity and distributivity of the operators involved to yield an equivalent formula.
+Specifically, the formula given may be transformed using the mathematical associativity, commutativity, and distributivity of the operators involved to yield an equivalent formula.
 The SPIR-V precision rules, when applied to each such formula and the given input values, define a range of permitted values.
 If NaN is one of the permitted values then the operation may return any result, otherwise let the largest permitted value in any of the ranges be Fmax and the smallest be Fmin.
 The operation must return a value in the range [x - E, x + E] where E=max(xF_min,xF_max)E = \mathrm{max} \left( | x - F\_{\mathrm{min}} |, | x - F\_{\mathrm{max}} | \right) .
-If the entry point is declared with the DenormFlushToZero execution mode, then any intermediate denormal value(s) while evaluating the formula may be flushed to zero.
-Denormal final results must be flushed to zero.
 If the entry point is declared with the DenormPreserve Execution Mode, then denormals must be preserved throughout the formula.
+Otherwise, any intermediate denormal value(s) while evaluating the formula may be flushed to zero.
+If the entry point is declared with the DenormFlushToZero execution mode, then denormal final results must be flushed to zero.

-For half- (16 bit) and single- (32 bit) precision instructions, precisions are required to be at least as follows:
+For IEEE754 half- (16 bit) and single- (32 bit) precision instructions, precisions are required to be at least as follows:

 InstructionSingle precision, unless decorated with RelaxedPrecisionHalf precision